-7.1 Assuranc 7.1 Assurance Level Definition Describe level(s) of assurance, either: 1) Reasonable assurance engagement: An assurance engagement in which the practitioner reduces engagement risk to an acceptably low level in the circumstances of the engagement as the basis for the practitioner's conclusion.
+7.1 Assurance Level

+Describe level(s) of assurance, either: 1) Reasonable assurance engagement: An assurance engagement in which the practitioner reduces engagement risk to an acceptably low level in the circumstances of the engagement as the basis for the practitioner's conclusion.
 The practitioner's conclusion is expressed in a form that conveys the practitioner's opinion on the outcome of the measurement or evaluation of the underlying subject matter against criteria.
-OR 2) Limited assurance engagement: An assurance engagement in which the practitioner reduces engagement risk to a level that is acceptable in the circumstances of the engagement but where that risk is greater than for a reasonable assurance engagement as the basis for expressing a conclusion in a form that conveys whether, based on the procedures performed and evidence obtained, a matter(s) has come to the practitioner's attention to cause the practitioner to believe the subject matter information is materially misstated.
-The nature, timing, and extent of procedures performed in a limited assurance engagement but is planned to obtain a level of assurance that is, in the practitioner's professional judgment, meaningful.
+OR Definition 2) Limited assurance engagement: An assurance engagement in which the practitioner reduces engagement risk to a level that is acceptable in the circumstances of the engagement but where that risk is greater than for a reasonable assurance engagement as the basis for expressing a conclusion in a form that conveys whether, based on the procedures performed and evidence obtained, a matter(s) has come to the practitioner's attention to cause the practitioner to believe the subject matter information is materially misstated.
+The nature, timing, and extent of procedures performed in a limited assurance engagement is limited compared with that necessary in a reasonable assurance engagement but is planned to obtain a level of assurance that is, in the practitioner's professional judgment, meaningful.
 To be meaningful, the level of assurance obtained by the practitioner is likely to enhance the intended users' confidence about the subject matter information to a degree that is clearly more than inconsequential.
-Units n/a References International Standard on Assurance Engagements, 2013, ISAE 3000 (revised 2015), Assurance Engagements Other than Audits or Reviews of Historical Financial Information
+Units n/a References International Standard on Assurance Engagements, 2013, ISAE 3000 (revised 2015) .
+Assurance Engagements Other than Audits or Reviews of Historical Financial Information